Slavery in the United States: Prices of slaves

 Controlling for inflation, prices of slaves rose dramatically in the six decades prior to the Civil War, reflecting demand due to commodity cotton, as well as use of slaves in shipping and manufacturing.
 Although the prices of slaves relative to indentured servants declined, both got more expensive.
 Cotton production was rising and relied on the use of slaves to yield high profits.
-Fogel and Engeman initially argued that if the Civil War had not happened, the slave prices would have increased even more, an average of more than fifty percent by 1890.
+Fogel and Engeman initially argued that if the Civil War had not happened, the slave prices would have increased even more, an average of more than 50% by 1890.

 Prices reflected the characteristics of the slave; such factors as sex, age, nature, and height were all taken into account to determine the price of a slave.
 Over the life-cycle, the price of enslaved women was higher than their male counterparts up to puberty age, as they would likely bear children who their masters could sell as slaves and could be used as slave laborers.

 If slaves had a history of fights or escapes, their price was lowered reflecting what planters believed was risk of repeating such behavior.
 Slave traders and buyers would examine a slave's back for whipping scars; a large number of injuries would be seen as evidence of laziness or rebelliousness, rather than the previous master's brutality, and would lower the slave's price.
 Taller male slaves were priced at a higher level, as height was viewed as a proxy for fitness and productivity.

 Effects on Southern economic development

 Five-dollar banknote showing a plantation scene with enslaved people in South Carolina.
 Issued by the Planters Bank, Winnsboro, 1853.
 On display at the British Museum in London.

 While slavery brought profits in the short run, discussion continues on the economic benefits of slavery in the long run.
 In 1995, a random anonymous survey of 178 members of the Economic History Association found that out of the forty propositions about American economic history that were surveyed, the group of propositions most disputed by economic historians and economists were those about the postbellum economy of the American South (along with the Great Depression).

 The only exception was the proposition initially put forward by historian Gavin Wright that the "modern period of the South's economic convergence to the level of the North only began in earnest when the institutional foundations of the southern regional labor market were undermined, largely by federal farm and labor legislation dating from the 1930s."
-62 percent of economists (24 percent with and 38 percent without provisos) and 73 percent of historians (23 percent with and 50 percent without provisos) agreed with this statement.
+62% of economists (24% with and 38% without provisos) and 73% of historians (23% with and 50% without provisos) agreed with this statement.

 Wright has also argued that the private investment of monetary resources in the cotton industry, among others, delayed development in the South of commercial and industrial institutions.
 There was little public investment in railroads or other infrastructure.
 Wright argues that agricultural technology was far more developed in the South, representing an economic advantage of the South over the North of the United States.